sps-pelicans/sps-pelicans.github.io/README.md

 ## Values

-_Ethics, principles, beliefs shared among the members of the community_
+_ethics, principles, beliefs shared among the members of the community_

 The platform is: